 Stop by Smalls Jazz Club

 There are quite a few excellent bars and cafés to stop by in Greenwich Village, but Smalls Jazz Club is probably one of the stellar places to go.
 You won’t have to pay much to enjoy lovely jam sessions and listen to live jazz bands here.
 Just pick a day.
 In addition to great music, you can also enjoy a variety of wines, beers, and cocktails.

 #14 Take a Walk Around Washington Square Park

 While in Greenwich Village, it would be a shame not to visit one of the most popular NYC parks, also known as a hub for cultural activity.
 This is a symbolic heart of the neighborhood, but it’s quite popular among those from other districts, too.
 If you’re moving for a relationship, you can spend a lovely day with your loved one.
 If you’re single, you won’t feel so lonely (like you could feel lonely anywhere in NYC), as the nightlife is quite vibrant, too.
-Or you can take your dog for a walk.
+Or if you are moving with your dog you can take them for a walk.
 There’s something for everyone.

 Save the Date for Movie Night Under the Arch